 - mobile equipment with designed and approved seating, including seatbelts or other restraints devices, should be used to transport personnel

 - identification and communication of mobile equipment sight lines and blind spots

 - provision of walkways and means of maintaining clearance from pedestrians and other vehicles

 - mobile equipment specifications should be prepared by knowledgeable and experienced people who are familiar with production and operating environment demands

 - mobile equipment specifications apply when:

 - purchasing new or used equipment

 - transferring equipment to site

 - hiring equipment

 - assessing contractor equipment

 - mobile equipment specifications should include:

 - operator access and egress

 - maintainer access

 - towing hooks/lugs designed to handle expected loads

 - brakes

 - steering

 - tyres

 - headlights and clearance lights

 - operator ergonomics for visual displays and vehicle controls

 - indicators, warning lights, horns and alarms of sufficient volume that can be heard in the operating environment

 - vehicle identification numbers (unique, clear and visible) for surface operations

 - mirrors and cameras (where fitted)

 - communications equipment

-- where implemented, operator proximity alerts, advisory and intervention technology - fire suppression - Roll Over Protection Systems (ROPS) - Falling Object Protection System (FOPS) that exceed the maximum expected object force, e.g. when loading in pit or from under an ore or reject bin - internal load barriers that protect operators and passengers - mobile equipment reversing alarms - establishment of minimum dimensions and conditions for roadways and mobile equipment work areas with their Traffic Management Plan (TMP) that specifies: - established accountabilities or mine planners regarding the design, construction and layout of road networks, and is clearly articulated in relevant site documentation - maximum grade - curvature and line of sight - pavement shape and material - guidepost spacing relative to the distance required between travelling vehicles - guidepost reflector specification, e.g. red on driving side and white on offside - signs and barriers - lighting standards - intersections designed as far as practical with a ninety-degree angle of approach.
+- where implemented, operator proximity alerts, advisory and intervention technology

+- fire suppression

+- roll over protection systems (ROPS)

+- falling object protection system (FOPS) that exceed the maximum expected object force, e.g. when loading in pit or from under an ore or reject bin

+- internal load barriers that protect operators and passengers

+- mobile equipment reversing alarms.

+- establishing minimum dimensions and conditions for roadways and mobile equipment work areas with their transport management plan (TMP) that specifies:

+- established accountabilities for mine planners regarding the design, construction and layout of road networks, and is clearly articulated in relevant site documentation

+- maximum grade

+- curvature and line of sight

+- pavement shape and material

+- guidepost spacing relative to the distance required between travelling vehicles

+- guidepost reflector specification, e.g. red on driving side and white on offside

+- signs and barriers

+- lighting standards

+- intersections designed as far as practical with a ninety-degree angle of approach.

-Layer 2 - Vehicle segregation (berms, access control, traffic segregation, time schedule)
+LAYER 2 Vehicle segregation (berms, access control, traffic segregation, time schedule)